MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 ## Supported 2PF Network Cards

 Vendors such as NVIDIA Mellanox and Cisco provide NICs that support 2PF network debugging.
 Check with the network card vendor to see which models of the network card are supported.
-Note that some vendors support 2PF on a sub set of network cards that share the same PnP ID.
+Note that some vendors support 2PF on a sub-set of network cards that share the same PnP ID.

 ## Use kdnet.exe to confirm device support and view the busparams value